aneettasara/build-website/README.md

 # build-website
 ### Web Development
-Build a simple website using HTML, CSS, and JavaScript
+Build websites using HTML, CSS, and JavaScript